tquadrat/tquadrat.github.io/stuff/raspi/RaspiAsKeyboard.md

         chmod 666 /dev/hidg0
         ```

-  4. Connect the Raspberry&ndsb;Pi&ndsb;Zero to the target computer
+  4. Connect the Raspberry&nbsp;Pi&nbsp;Zero to the target computer

-     After the Raspberry&ndsb;Pi&ndsb;Zero is now prepared, shut it down and connect it to the target computer through the micro USB port that is used for data and peripherals.
+     After the Raspberry&nbsp;Pi&nbsp;Zero is now prepared, shut it down and connect it to the target computer through the micro USB port that is used for data and peripherals.
 That micro USB will both power the Pi&nbsp;Zero and act as a keyboard to the connected computer.

    5. Test the new virtual keyboard